zoogeny/zoogeny/books/story-self/11-Chapter-5-Value-Of-Prayer-draft.md

 ### On expectation and reward

 I avoid prayers for particular rewards.
-I don't pray for specific possessions or precise material wealth.
+I do not pray for specific possessions or precise material wealth.

 I try not to associate rewards with my prayers.
 I do not wish to feel disappointed in the case where a particular reward is not received for my actions.